judytuna/sweater/README.md

 # What is this?

-This is a ruby server and UI for finding rhyming lyrics.
+This is a Ruby serverless function and UI for finding rhyming lyrics.
 For example:

 ```
 She was more like a beauty queen from a movie scene